-A savings account is an example of a tangible asset because it represents something on deposit at a bank or other financial institution.
-Fantasy: A savings account, like stocks, bonds, and mutual funds, is an example of a financial asset-an intangible, a "paper" asset.
-Real assets, in contrast, refer to tangibles physical items like houses, cars, and appliances.
 The portion of current income we commit to future needs depends on how much we earn and also on our average propensity to consume.
-About two-thirds of affluent Americans say they need at least \$5 million to feel rich.
+Most Americans believe that it would take a net worth of over \$2.3 million to feel wealthy.
+And yet Exhibit 1.2 shows that median net worth is \$97,300.
 The more we earn and the less we devote to current spending, the more we can commit to meeting future needs.
 In any case, some portion of current income should be set aside regularly for future use.
 This practice creates good saving habits.